szymon-gniado/LiveFlock/README.md

 # Live Flock (work in progreess)

-Live Flock is an educational project aimed at honing our skills in web development using Next.js, implementing RESTful APIs with Spring and connecting it with relational database.
-In this project, we create a social media and streaming platform.
+Live Flock is an educational project aimed at honing omy skills in web development using Next.js, implementing RESTful APIs with Spring and connecting it with relational database.
+In this project, I create a social media and streaming platform.

 ## Project Overview